Major League Baseball rivalries: Houston Astros vs. Seattle Mariners

+Los Angeles Angels vs. Seattle Mariners

+The Los Angeles Angels have maintained an off-and-on rivalry with the Seattle Mariners as both teams have often fought for control of the division or a playoff berth.
+Both teams often clashed for playoff positions during the early 2000s as the Mariners boasted a 116 win team in 2001 while the Angels managed to win the World Series in 2002.
+Despite both teams encountering a decline through the decade, regular matchups often developed into clashes for relevance in the division.
+Recently, both teams were each trying to end postseason droughts, bolstered by players such as Julio Rodríguez and Ty France for Seattle and Shohei Ohtani and Mike Trout for the Angels The two teams have met 741 times, with the Angels leading the series 400–341.
+The teams have yet to meet in the postseason.
+In 2022, tensions were heightened after Angels pitcher Andrew Wantz intentionally hit Mariners batter Jesse Winker with a pitch, leading to a major brawl that resulted in several players receiving suspensions.

 Los Angeles Angels vs. Athletics

 The Los Angeles Angels and Athletics have held a steady rivalry since their relocation to California and to the AL West in 1969.
 Though not as intense as the Dodgers–Giants rivalry equivalent in the National League, the A's and Angels have often been competitive in their own battle for the division through the decades.
 The peak of the rivalry was during the early part of the millennium as both teams were stellar and perennial contenders.
 But even then, there were only two down-to-the-wire finishes between the Angels and the A's during that time.
 During the 2002 season; both teams were proving to be contenders as The A's famous Moneyball tactics led them to a league record 20 game win streak; knocking the Angels out of the 1st seed in the division, finishing 4 games ahead while the Angels secured the Wild Card berth.
 Despite the 103 win season for Oakland; they fell in an upset to the Minnesota Twins in the ALDS.
 The Angels managed to pull off a victory over both the New York Yankees and the Minnesota Twins and culminated in the franchise's first and only World Series victory.
 During the 2004 season, both teams came down to the wire: tied for wins headed into the final week of September with the last three games being played in Oakland against the Angels.
 Both teams were battling to secure the lowest remaining wild card spot, however; Oakland fell in 2 losses to the Angels with only one victory in the series coming in the final game.
 Oakland found themselves eliminated from the playoff hunt, though the Angels suffered a sweep at the hands of the eventual champion Boston Red Sox.